jpablocruz/DecisionTree/README.md

 # DecisionTree
-This is a regression model i made using Decision trees, the famour IRIS data set was used to implement the solution
+This is a regression model i made using Decision trees, the famous IRIS data set was used to implement the solution